Username2481632/QuoteFinder/README.md

-# PDF Quote Finder
+# Social Comparison Finder

-A Python script that processes PDF books paragraph by paragraph using a local language model to identify and extract interesting quotes or passages.
+A Python script that processes "The Adventures of Huckleberry Finn" paragraph by paragraph using a local language model to identify passages where characters compare themselves to others.

+## What It Finds

+The script specifically looks for paragraphs containing:
+- Self-comparison thoughts and feelings
+- Characters measuring themselves against others
+- Expressions of envy, jealousy, or inadequacy
+- Competitive internal dialogue
+- Social comparison of any kind (appearance, intelligence, status, etc.)
+- Self-doubt triggered by seeing others' qualities

 ## Setup Instructions for M2 Mac Mini